How Much Is Your Employer Retaliation Case Worth?

 Employer retaliation can have myriad adverse implications, including:

 - Emotional distress: Generally, courts have the discretion to determine damages for emotional distress.
-Evidence of emotional or physiological harm can lead to higher compensation.
+Evidence of emotional or psychological harm can lead to higher compensation.

-- Financial losses: As mentioned, lost wages, benefits and future earning potential due to retaliation are usually included when calculating the compensation for employer retaliation.
+- Financial losses: Lost wages, benefits and future earning potential are usually included when calculating the compensation for employer retaliation.

 - Career impact: If the retaliation has a long-term effect on your career prospects, the lawsuit’s value can increase.